nodejs/build/GOVERNANCE.md

 All members of a working group will be able to run and cancel the jobs tied to their working group.
-This is accomplished by enabling project-based security for the jobs, and then giving the jenkins group, corresponding to the github team for the working group, Build/Cancel permissions.
+This is accomplished by enabling project-based security for the jobs, and then giving the Jenkins group, corresponding to the Github team for the working group, Build/Cancel permissions.

 * Ability to modify jobs